 A Google Premier Partnership is the highest Google certification that exists.
-It identifies the best performing agencies through criteria such as certification, ad spend, and company/client growth.
-To earn the Premier Partner badge, digital marketing agencies must employ at least two Google Ads certified account managers (we have multiple), demonstrate a healthy amount of activity through higher spend requirement, and must meet the performance requirements which are solid overall ad revenue and growth.
+It identifies the best-performing agencies through criteria such as certification, ad spending, and company/client growth.
+To earn the Premier Partner badge, digital marketing agencies must employ at least two Google Ads certified account managers (we have multiple), demonstrate a healthy amount of activity through higher spend requirements, and must meet the performance requirements which are solid overall ad revenue and growth.

-TMI have individuals who are qualified in the following core specialisations:
+TMI has individuals who are qualified in the following core specialisations: